Corporate Governance

 Training Future Leaders

 Human resource development is a core component of sustainable growth for the KONOIKE Group.
 The president, directors (serving concurrently as managing executive officers), and executive general managers (executive officer level) meet once every month at the Executive General Manager Steering Committee to share information about operational execution.
 Executive general managers, through discourse and discussion with directors, seek to cultivate their perspectives as managers.
-In addition, as one of a number of initiatives to further enhance the human resources foundation, a forum for deliberation is held as needed.
+We also hold forums as needed as a part of our efforts to further enhance our human resources foundation.
 Here, members exchange opinions about strategies, philosophies, and other areas related to the KONOIKE Group, leading to a desire to launch new businesses and expand existing domains.
 Individuals regarded as next-generation managers, including headquarters office managers and branch managers, build relationships of mutual trust in their daily work.
 We sponsor internal seminars to bring next-generation managers and above to share our Corporate Philosophy and behavioral guidelines.
 In this way, we pass on the experience and expertise necessary for management without interruption between generations.

 1. Basic Policy